redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ### Email archiving

 When email archiving is switched on, all emails are saved in complete `.eml` format in the `/redaxo/data/addons/phpmailer/mail_log` folder, chronologically by year and month in subfolders. .eml files can be opened and imported for viewing in common email programs.
+Emails that are not sent are prefixed with not_sent.

 The archive can be purged periodically via the CronJob "Purge Mailer Archive".